Alon Zohar Speech

 Three days earlier, he took me to kindergarten, as any other day.
 My sister, Tamar, and I sat on the stairs at the entrance of the kindergarten and didn't want to let him go serve his reserve duty, but Dad had to go.

 My kindergarten teacher hugged me tightly and tried to help me part from Dad.
 Maybe I knew what would happen three days later, but really, what could a four year old know or understand, when all he really wants is his father always by his side?

-There are many stories about Dad's love for me and I think I remember a little bit thanks to photos and videos, but deep down, I know for me - he's number one.
+There are many stories about Dad's love for me and I think I remember a little bit thanks to photos and videos, but deep down, I know for myself - he's number one.

-Three days later, in the early morning we woke up to a different morning; Dad was killed by a sniper in the midst of a terrorist encounter and I remained with a father in spirit only.
+Three days later, in the early morning we woke up to a different morning; Dad was killed by a sniper in the midst of a terrorist encounter and I remained with a father only in spirit.